 Railgun uses a new caching mechanism based on comparing page versions to determine what needs to be transmitted across the Internet to the Railgun Sender.
 Using this mechanism CloudFlare is able to achieve typical 99.6% compression (taking, for example, a 100k web page down to 400 bytes) and a speedup of over 700%.
 In fact, the compressed data is often so small that using the binary Railgun protocol the entire response fits inside a single TCP packet.

 Railgun connections are secured by TLS so that requests sent across them cannot be eavesdropped upon.
 The connection is secured by certificates so that a man-in-the-middle attack is not possible.
 The TCP connection between CloudFlare and the origin server is kept alive so that it can be reused for subsequent requests eliminating the slow start up of a TCP connection.

 Railgun requests are multiplexed onto the same connection and can be handled asynchronously.
 This means that Railgun is able to handle many, simultaneous requests without blocking and maximizing the use of the TCP connection.

 Railgun Listener is a single executable whose only dependency is a running Memcache instance.
-It runs on 64-bit Linux and BSD systems as a daemon.
+It runs on 64-bit Linux systems as a daemon.